jhbeech/simplex/Linear Programming Notes.md

 From this example we can also see how each dual variable corresponds with a constraint.

-We can do this same construction in general:
+We can do this same construction in general: take
-Take

 $$
 c^T x \\
 \text{subject to } Ax \leq b
 $$

 Pre multiplying the constraint by y (row), where $y_i \geq 0$:

 $$
 y A x \geq y b
 $$

 If we constrain y by:

 $$
 y A \geq c^T
 $$

 Then by construction:

 $$
 yb \geq [yAx] \geq c^T x
 $$